 In its blog post titled Common Objection #14 – “Jesus’ Disciples Were Uneducated and Illiterate,” Truth Bomb Apologetics reminds us that some members of the Judean ruling council pointed out that Peter and John were agrammotoi or “unschooled” (Acts 4:13).
 But that the word doesn’t necessarily imply that Peter and John were illiterate.
 In the context of the Jewish council, agrammatos likely meant “untrained in the Jewish law.”
 The council members were merely pointing out that Peter and John had not been schooled as rabbis.

-Just for arguments sake, let’s go with their assertion that the disciples couldn’t read or write.
-Does that automatically translate to their being “simple” or uneducated?
-No. It simply means they needed help in writing down their message.
+Just for arguments sake, let’s go with their assertion that the disciples were illiterate.
+Does not being able to read or write automatically translate to their being “simple” or uneducated?
+No. It simply means they needed help recording their message.

 The disciples did exactly what Christ chose them to do: faithfully witnessed to the world, both orally and in writing, about Jesus.